pimpcapital/ParallelGit/README.md

 Performance explained
 ---------------------
-It is very unlikely to receive a request that wants to read all file.
-It is even more unlikely to have a commit that updates all files in a branch.
-In most cases, loading an entire commit into memory is an overkill.
+Git is best at storing changes in many small batches.
+It is very rare to have a commit that updates all files in a repository.
+The size of I/O per request is usually very small compared to the total number of objects or files in a repository.
+Pre-loading everything into memory is usually an overkill for most requests.

+To minimise I/O and memory usage, ParallelGit loads the minimum necessary objects to complete a request.
 Consider a scenario where you have these files in a branch:
 ```
 ├──app-core
 │   └──src